-Let’s take a look at the five best project charts for executing work:
+Let’s take a look at the six best project management charts for executing work:

 Kanban boards are a way to visualize work that needs to get done, especially as work moves through stages.
 You may have seen these created out of sticky notes or on a whiteboard.

-Virtual Kanban boards tools are more dynamic—they allow you to track the progress of work across different stages in real time.
-While these stages vary from team to team, yours may include New, Ready, In progress, Drafting, Hold, and Complete.
+Virtual Kanban board tools are more dynamic task management tools—they allow you to track the progress of work across different stages in real time.
+While these stages vary from team to team, yours may include New, Ready, In Progress, Drafting, Hold, and Complete.

-You can use a Pareto chart to identify priorities and make the best decisions for your team.
+You can use this type of project management chart to identify priorities and make the best decisions for your team.
 Consider which tasks will have the biggest impact with just 20% of your team’s time.
-This will help align smaller tasks to larger goals and give your team clear direction.
+This will help align smaller tasks with larger goals and give your team clear direction.